Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Whether you’re opening a German bank account for the first time or you’re looking to switch to something better, this page will guide you through all the important features to look out for so that you can find the best German bank account for you.
+Whether you’re opening a bank account in Germany for the first time or you’re looking to switch to something better, this page will guide you through all the important features to look out for so that you can find the best bank account in Germany for you.

 Below is a list of things to keep in mind when choosing a German bank account.
 Make sure to consider your own personal needs, budget and situation when choosing an account.
 What is “best” will vary for everyone, but you can increase your chances of finding the account that’s best for you by keeping the following criteria in mind when making a decision.

-When choosing a bank, the first thing that you should familiarise yourself with is the fees, especially for services that you expect to be using regularly (e.g. ATM withdrawals).
+When choosing the best bank account in Germany for you, the first thing that you should familiarise yourself with is the fees, especially for services that you expect to be using regularly (e.g. ATM withdrawals).

 Before choosing any bank account, it’s a good idea to make a list of the features you expect to use and how often you will use them.
 Then compare this to what each bank offers and the fees they charge for it.
-This way you can judge whether the fees really are worth it or not.
+This way you can judge whether the fees really are worth it.

 Certain parts of Germany are surprisingly old-fashioned when it comes to electronic payments – Berlin especially – which means you might find yourself paying in cash more often than you would like.
 As such, it’s important to understand what fees your bank charges for ATM withdrawals, which can be as high as €4 if using an ATM outside your network.

 Banks in Germany may offer fee structures such as unlimited free withdrawals if you use your bank’s own ATMs (but a fee charged for using other ATMs), a flat-rate fee at any ATM or free withdrawals at any ATM up to a certain limit.
 When getting cash out, you should also be wary of third-party ATMs which may charge inflated fees on any withdrawal, regardless of the bank.

 Living in Europe, you will also want to keep an eye on what the ATM fees are when travelling abroad in the EU and elsewhere.